Trafilatura: High-Accuracy Web Content Extraction

 Fetch any web page and look at the HTML source.
 You'll find the article text buried under layers of navigation menus, cookie banners, ad containers, sidebar widgets, and footer links.
 A typical news page might have 2,000 words of actual content inside 150KB of markup that has nothing to do with it.
 Just stripping all HTML tags doesn't work either — you end up with navigation labels mashed into article paragraphs.

-Trafilatura is a Python library that solves this.
+Trafilatura is the extraction approach that solves this.
 Give it raw HTML, get back the main text a human would actually read, plus metadata like title, author, date, and categories1.
 The name comes from Italian — trafilatura means "wire drawing," the process of pulling raw material through a die to refine it.
 Fitting.

 Origin

 He presented it formally at ACL 20211, and adoption spread quickly beyond academia.
 HuggingFace, IBM, Microsoft Research, Stanford, and the Allen Institute all run it in production pipelines3.
-The library passed 5,400 GitHub stars by early 2025, and version 2.0.0 shipped in December 20244.
+The library passed 5,400 GitHub stars by early 20254.
+It has remained one of the top-rated extractors in independent benchmarks for years, which is exactly why a port made sense — the heuristics are proven, the bottleneck was the runtime.

 How extraction works

-No machine learning involved in the core extraction.
+No machine learning in the core extraction step.
 That's actually an advantage — a 2023 SIGIR paper benchmarking 14 extraction tools found that heuristic extractors "perform the best and are most robust across the board, whereas the performance of large neural models is surprisingly bad"5.

 The pipeline runs in stages.
-Raw HTML gets parsed into an lxml tree, then tree pruning strips elements that are almost never content — <nav>, <footer>, <aside>, known ad container classes, social widgets3.
+Raw HTML gets parsed into a DOM tree, then tree pruning strips elements that are almost never content — <nav>, <footer>, <aside>, known ad container classes, social widgets3.
 After that, remaining nodes go through content scoring: text density (text vs. markup ratio), link density (navigation blocks are mostly links), and element type classification.

 The clever part is the fallback chain.
-If the initial extraction looks too short or noisy, Trafilatura tries readability-lxml (a Python port of Mozilla's Readability).
+If the initial extraction looks too short or noisy, the engine retries with a Readability-style pass (the same logic Mozilla's Readability uses).
 Still not good enough?
-It falls back to jusText, a boilerplate removal library from Masaryk University1.
-The outputs get compared, best result wins.
+It falls back to a jusText-style boilerplate pass, the approach originally developed at Masaryk University1.
+The candidate outputs get compared, best result wins.

 Output formats